Sharokos/Elevator-Simulator/README.md

 # Elevator-Simulator
-Fun 8-bit game that simulates the exciting live of elevators
+Fun 8-bit game that simulates the exciting life of elevators